March Action: Background

-The precarious economic situation in Germany the early 1920s exacerbated widespread social discontent, especially among industrial workers.
+The precarious economic situation in Germany in the early 1920s exacerbated widespread social discontent, especially among industrial workers.
 This led to left-wing parties becoming very popular in industrial areas.
-In the elections to the Prussian state parliament on February 20, 1921 the KPD became the strongest party in the Halle-Merseburg constituency (in Prussian Saxony), winning almost 30 percent of the vote there.
+In the elections for the Prussian state parliament on 20 February, 1921 the KPD became the strongest party in the Halle-Merseburg constituency (in Prussian Saxony), winning almost 30 percent of the vote there.

 In the Central German industrial area, where lignite mining and the chemical industry dominated, there had been continued strikes, clashes between workers and the police, and thefts in factories and farms since the Lüttwitz-Kapp putsch of March 1920.
 All attempts to prevent such property offences by the Werkspolizei, including body searches and stricter surveillance, failed.

-The province of Saxony also worried the Prussian state government because there were still numerous weapons in the hands of the workers that could not be confiscated after the suppression of the March uprisings of 1920.
+The situation in the province of Saxony also worried the Prussian state government because there were still numerous weapons in the hands of the workers that could not be confiscated after the suppression of the March uprisings of 1920.
 In addition, a failed bomb-attack on the Berlin Victory Column on 13 March, 1921 had been traced to Saxony.
-This prompted the Prussian Minister of the Interior Carl Severing and the President of the Prussian Province of Saxony, Otto Hörsing (1874-1937), to intervene in the Central German industrial area.
+This prompted the Prussian Minister of the Interior, Carl Severing, and the President of the Prussian Province of Saxony, Otto Hörsing (1874-1937), to intervene in the Central German industrial area.
 On 19 March, 1921, police were sent to Mansfeld and Eisleben to restore "order and security".